travis-ci/travis.rb/README.md

     $ sudo apt-get install ruby2.1-dev

-#### Ruby versioning tools
+#### Mac OS X

-Alternatively, you can use a Ruby version management tool such as [rvm](https://rvm.io/rvm/install/), [rbenv](http://rbenv.org/) or [chruby](https://github.com/postmodern/chruby).
-This is only recommended if you need to run multiple versions of Ruby.
+Mac OS X 10.9.2 shipped with a slightly broken Ruby version.
+If you want to install the gem via the system Ruby and you get an error, you might have to run the following instead:

-You can of course always compile Ruby from source, though then you are left with the hassle of keeping it up to date and making sure that everything is set up properly.
+    $ ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install travis

-### Upgrading from travis-cli
+#### Upgrading from travis-cli

 If you have the old `travis-cli` gem installed, you should `gem uninstall travis-cli`, just to be sure, as it ships with an executable that is also named `travis`.